 Remember that campgrounds that can be reserved are often fully booked 6 months before the date, especially with how popular camping and RVing has become.

 If you want to avoid booking fees, you can opt to stay in a first-come, first-served campground.
 Though there will be no assurance that you’ll secure a campsite until the day itself so my best tip there is to arrive during the week, not on a weekend.

 For every destination, there are high seasons and low seasons.
 Like how winter camping is VERY busy in Florida, so rates might be higher.

 The good news is that during the low season, there’s also the possibility that rates can be much cheaper!

 Campground Cost Based On Campsite Type

-Back in vs Pull through
+Back in vs Pull through for RV Camping

 Pull throughs are seen as more convenient because you’ll only have to drive in and drive out of your campsite, without worrying about having to disconnect or back in.